geekswagg/univention-corporate-server/doc/manual/computers/ucr.rst

 .. option:: search

    The parameter :option:`search` can be used to search for a variable.
-This command searches for variable names which contain ``nscd`` and displays these with their current assignments:
+This command searches for variable names which contain ``ldap`` and displays these with their current assignments:

    .. code-block:: console

-      $ univention-config-registry search nscd
+      $ univention-config-registry search ldap

    Alternatively, searches can also be performed for set variable values.
 This